l-tools/termi-graphics/README.md

 	let anim = Animation::new(vecan,15,3);
 }
 ```
-### I guess that seems tedious as well but when you are building something more than just a smiley face.
+#### I guess that seems tedious as well but when you are building something more than just a smiley face, shapes and canvases are someting much easier to design and follow then mere pixel vectors.

-### If you want to checkout the crate further that you should take a look in the examples folder.
+### If you want to checkout the crate further that you should take a look in the [examples](https://github.com/l-tools/termiGrapichs/examples)
+ folder.

 ## More will be coming soon - in this crate and in others!